 The undersigned player agrees to comply with the UEFA Anti-Doping Regulations and the applicable UEFA competition regulations, which he has read and understood.
-In particular, he acknowledges that he must refrain from using prohibited substances and methods.
+In particular, he acknowledges that he must refrain from using substances and methods prohibited by the UEFA Anti-Doping Regulations.